QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 For example, you can use the ``default-dvm`` disposable template to create a disposable qube to browse the internet.
 Every time you launch an application using this disposable template as base, a new disposable qube named :samp:`disp{1234}` (where :samp:`{1234}` is a random number) starts and launches the chosen application.
 If you close the application window, the :samp:`disp{1234}` qube shuts down and vanishes from your system.

-Disposables spawned through the Devices widget's **Attach to new in disposable** feature don't have a set initial application - they must be manually turned off when no longer needed.
+Disposables spawned through the :guilabel:`Qubes Devices widget`'s **Attach to new in disposable** feature don't have a set initial application - they must be manually turned off when no longer needed.

 Named disposable
 ^^^^^^^^^^^^^^^^